OUR PAST (1980-2002)

 In 2011-2012, elders realized that the facilities were in need of repair (HVAC, roof, etc.).
 Our famously burnt-orange colored sanctuary, originally designed in the 80s as a multi-purpose space also seemed dated and in need of some renovation and updating.
 So the congregation undertook a capital campaign in 2013 that resulted in needed repairs, a modest but wonderful renovation to worship space, youth building, and the adjoining church house (manse).
 The campaign and renovation was an “all hands on deck” kind of undertaking with some notable experiences along the way, like the “airplane worship” of several weeks of worship in the welcome area and narrow hallways of the education wing (2×2 with center aisle… thus “airplane”)

-Several staff transitions led to the hiring of Eric VanderHeide as music director (2015) and Zach Drummond as director of ministries to youth and children (2018).
+In 2015 we hired Eric VanderHeide as music director.
 Eric has brought a love for choral and worship team led music as well as a broad range of styles from classical and sacred to more contemporary.
 His leadership in worship, musically and otherwise, has enhanced the worship of the church and we continue to enjoy strong, vibrant, and multi-generational choral and worship team ministries.

-What is in our future?
+What are we becoming?
 Only the Lord knows for sure.
-But we are determined to keep our eyes fixed on Jesus Christ, our spirits attuned to the Holy Spirit, our ears and hearts open to God’s Word, and our prayers grounded in the humility of “Thy will be done.”
+But as we grow, serve, care, and steward what the Lord has given us we are determined to keep our eyes fixed on Jesus Christ, our spirits attuned to the Holy Spirit, our ears and hearts open to God’s Word, and our prayers grounded in the humility of “Thy will be done.”
 We trust that the Lord has wonderful plans for us, for blessing and for a future.
-We sense that the Lord is using us to be the compassionate arm of Christ in our nearby neighborhood and the proclaimers of the Good News to all within range of our voices.
+We sense that the Lord is using us serve others as the compassionate arm of Christ in our nearby neighborhood and the proclaimers of the Good News to all within range of our voices.
 We believe that God calls us together for worship and sends us out for evangelism and mission.
 We desire to be faithful and obedient disciples – followers whose hearts beat in time with God’s.
 We envision growth among our young families and 20-somethings, nurturing faith in our children and youth, vitality in our older adults, increasing numbers of visitors who are new to the faith and the Church, and a thriving ministry of worship and music.
 What is in our future?
 Only the Lord knows for sure – but we are determined to follow Him wherever He leads, with His help and His blessing.
 We are listening, available, and ready to go!